princeton-computational-imaging/scenario-dreamer/README.md

 > **Quick Option:**
 > If you'd prefer to skip data extraction and preprocessing, you can directly download the prepared files.
-> Place this tar file in your scratch directory and extract:
+> Place the following tar files in your scratch directory and extract:
 > - `scenario_dreamer_ae_preprocess_waymo.tar` (preprocessed dataset for Scenario Dreamer autoencoder training on Waymo)
+> - `scenario_dreamer_ctrl_sim_preprocess.tar.gz` (preprocessed dataset for CtRL-Sim training on Waymo)
 > [Download from Google Drive](https://drive.google.com/drive/folders/13DSHf2UhrvguD7i7iYL5SfSDhgLcW_ja?usp=sharing)

 Download the Waymo Open Motion Dataset (v1.1.0) into your scratch directory with the following directory structure: